-The BCS comps have a different feel than many others because of the all or nothing nature of any given climb.
+The BCS comps have a different feel than many others because of any given climb’s all-or-nothing nature.
 As soon as your feet leave the ground, you either send and get the points, or you don’t and get nothing.
 Slapping the top hold and peeling gets you a big, fat 0 and a pump you then have to deal with the rest of the night.
-Flashes are worth more than redpoints, which are in turn, worth more than toprope ascents.
+Flashes are worth more than redpoints, which are, in turn, worth more than toprope ascents.
 A climber only counts her top three scores.

-My strategy throughout the season, which I would recommend to others, was to determine which three routes I had a chance at in a best case scenario and then go for the easiest of the three.
-This way, while I was completely fresh I was ticking off a score I would need in any case and getting off to a good start.
-Usually this meant beginning with route 16.
-Assuming I sent the first climb, I would take a short rest then climb the next route in line (route 17).
+My strategy throughout the season, which I would recommend to others, was to determine which three routes I had a chance at in a best-case scenario and then go for the easiest of the three.
+This way, while I was utterly fresh, I was ticking off a score I would need in any case and getting off to a good start.
+Usually, this meant beginning with route 16.
+Assuming I sent the first climb, I would take a short rest then climb the next route inline (route 17).
 If still on track at that point, I’d have two of the three scores needed for a complete sheet and still at least two full hours to get my last score.
-At that point I’d be safe to climb an easier route (route 15) to ensure points and still have plenty of time to rest for a fresh attempt at a harder route (route 18).
-If all goes well, I then have three quality scores and am free to flail all I want on the harder lines.
+At that point, I’d be safe to climb a more accessible route (route 15) to ensure points and still have plenty of time to rest for a fresh attempt at a more challenging route (route 18).
+If all goes well, I then have three quality scores and can flail all I want on the harder lines.

 Throughout the season, I was impressed with the route setting.
 In each comp, routes neighboring in difficulty were of different styles, thus testing a variety of strengths and skills.
-For instance, in the last comp, route 15 had crimps and pockets with some balance-intensive moves and foot-matching, culminating in a distinct and tough crux.
-Route 16 consisted of small underclings and pumpy crimps up a slightly overhung wall.
+For instance, route 15 had crimps and pockets in the last comp, with some balance-intensive moves and foot-matching, culminating in a distinct and challenging crux.
+Route 16 consisted of small underclings and pumps crimps up a slightly overhung wall.
 Route 17 started with powerful moves on big holds that led to core-intensive arete-hugging followed by a desperate set of crux moves to the top.
 Route 18 tested endurance up the meat of the severely overhung wall.

 In any given comp, several climbers were bunched near the top.
-It seemed that maybe routes 18 were a bit too easy, while routes 19 were a bit too hard.
+It seemed that routes 18 were a bit too easy, while routes 19 were a bit too hard.
 However, these 4-5 people all probably climb within a letter grade of each other most days, so I understand why it is hard to separate them.
-This year, the comp organizers decided to move the kids and family comps to Saturday morning, instead of overlapping them with the adult individual comps.
-This resulted in shorter lines to get on routes, less congestion in the gym and an overall better atmosphere and more enjoyable experience.
-Bravo to the BRC, Kevin and other comp organizers and route setters (Jonathan Siegrist, Tony Yao, Brent, Patrick and others) for the 2010 series.
+This year, the comp organizers moved the kids and family comps to Saturday morning instead of overlapping them with the individual adult comps.
+This resulted in shorter lines to get on routes, less congestion in the gym, and an overall better atmosphere and more enjoyable experience.
+Bravo to the BRC, Kevin, and other comp organizers and route setters (Jonathan Siegrist, Tony Yao, Brent, Patrick, and others) for the 2010 series.

-Aside from having a fun time with some competitive adrenaline, we made out like bandits in the raffles.
+We made out like bandits in the raffles aside from having a fun time with some competitive adrenaline.
 Lizz won a pair of La Sportiva climbing shoes of her choice.
-Tyler won a Mamut tent.
+Tyler won a Mammut tent.
 Ron won a slick base layer and a sexy manbag.
-I came out with a hangboard and a Mamut windbreaker.
+And I came out with a hang board and a Mammut windbreaker.
 I think Adam Neef won a koozie or bottle opener or something.
-Way to go Adam!
+Way to go, Adam!

 It can be intimidating putting your climbing on display, especially if you feel out of shape or generally apprehensive about competing.
-But in the end, for $15, ($25 for non-BRC members) you can have an intense night of climbing, beer and pizza and a very good chance of winning a great raffle prize.
+But in the end, for $15 ($25 for non-BRC members), you can have an intense night of climbing, beer, and pizza and a perfect chance of winning a great raffle prize.
 Why would you not do it?
-Hopefully we’ll see you next year!
+Hopefully, we’ll see you next year!